A Country Garden Journal may earn commission for purchases made after clicking links on this page. Learn More. This comes at no extra cost to you.

 Place the Amaryllis in a warm spot till the first green shoot appears.
 Heat is necessary for the development of the stems.
 The ideal temperature is 70 to 75 degrees.

-Moving the plant into a warmer location will encourage growth, though too much warmth may cause weak or floppy stem growth.
+Moving the Amaryllis into a warmer location will encourage growth, though too much warmth may cause weak or floppy stem growth.
 The flip side is that cooler temperatures may prevent or slow growth.

 NOTE: When an Amaryllis does not want to break dormancy, providing bottom heat by setting the pot on a propagation mat or on top of a refrigerator may help stimulate growth.